-Our new Oxygenics showerhead has a simple button that you click to turn the flow of water on or off.
+And easy upgrade to this wasteful shower head is the new Oxygenics showerhead that has a button that you click to turn the flow of water on or off.

-So whether you want to military shower or take your time, the showerhead is quick and easy to use and will save your most precious commodity!
+So whether you choose to military shower or take your time, the showerhead is quick and easy to use and will save your most precious commodity!

 Some campers will include a hanging rod by factory standards.
 Many won’t.

-If you’re looking for a simple way to add options to your camper storage conundrum then this is a simple way to maximize a space that typically receives little use.
+If you’re looking for a simple way to add options to your camper storage conundrum then this is sure to maximize a part of the RV that typically receives little use.

-We like our rod in our bathroom because it allows us to use the space to store things we need out of the way, yet accessible.
+We prefer our rod in our bathroom because it allows us to use the space to store things we need to get out of the way, yet remain accessible.